vaind/properties.dart/README.md

 Code and usage are very straightforward, just have a look at the Getting Started section below.

-To know something more about the released version have a look at the [CHANGELOG][changelog] to find the version that works best for you.
+To know something more about the released version have a look at the [CHANGELOG](CHANGELOG.md) to find the version that works best for you.

 Getting started
 -----------